Homepage > Blank IRS 8879 Template

 Fact Name Description

-Purpose The IRS Form 8879 is used to authorize the electronic filing of an individual's tax return by a Paid Preparer.
+Purpose The IRS Form 8879 is used to authorize an e-filed tax return.
+It allows taxpayers to electronically sign their return.

-Record Keeping Taxpayers should keep a copy of Form 8879 for their records.
-It's important in case of future inquiries by the IRS.
+Record Keeping Taxpayers should keep a copy of Form 8879 for their records, as it serves as proof of authorization for the e-filing.

 Steps to Filling Out IRS 8879

-3. Fill in your spouse's name and SSN if you're filing jointly.
+2. Provide your spouse's name and SSN if you are filing jointly.

-7. Sign and date the form where indicated.
-If filing jointly, your spouse also needs to sign and date it.
+6. Sign and date the form.
+If you are filing jointly, your spouse must also sign and date it.

 More About IRS 8879